 Another possible use of the variables is to display the names of both Signees directly in the new draft's title, by automatically fetching their properties.

 Alternatively, you can fill in the properties of each field manually, as we have done in the example of the second Party and the associate to its Signee:

 Continue adding as many Parties and Signees as you need for the draft and once that step is completed, you can move to the Data tab.

 How do I use the Data tab?

 Under the Data tab you can choose which data points (variables) from the questionnaire you would like to add to the body of the contract draft:

-The data will be automatically fetched from the completed questionnaire and then populated in the respective editable field in the new draft, created from the template you have selected in the previous step:
+The data will be automatically fetched from the completed questionnaire and then populated in the respective Data field in the new draft, created from the template you have selected in the previous step:

-Once you have added the editable fields you wish to include in the draft, click on Save, which will lead you to the next configuration tab.
+Once you have added the Data fields you wish to include in the draft, click on Save, which will lead you to the next configuration tab.